- Search The Registry

 - My Account

 *Janet Bragg was born on this date in 1907.
-She was an African American aviator, nurse, and nursing home proprietor.
+She was a Black aviator, nurse, and nursing home proprietor.

 Born Janet Harmon in Griffin, Georgia she was the daughter of Cordia Batts Harmon and Samuel Harmon, a brick contractor.
 Harmon’s maternal grandfather was a freed slave of Spanish descent, and her maternal grandmother was a Native American (Cherokee).
 Harmon, the youngest of seven children transferred from public elementary school to St. Stephens Episcopal School, a better learning environment in those days of strict segregation.
 She also attended Fort Valley Episcopal High School, in Fort Valley, Georgia.
 Harmon next went to Spelman Seminary (now Spelman College) in Atlanta, Georgia majoring in nursing.